*Updated March 18th, 2019*

-Turkey Spinach Meatballs with Zucchini Noodles and Marinara Sauce
+Turkey Spinach Meatballs with Zucchini Noodles and Arrabiata Sauce

-- 9 oz frozen chopped spinach thawed and drained
+- 10 oz frozen chopped spinach, thawed and drained

 - 1 large egg

-- Roll the mixture into balls, about 1 - 1.5 inches in diameter, and place onto baking sheet.
+Roll the mixture into balls, about 1.5 inches in diameter, and place onto lined baking sheet.

-- Lightly spray some olive oil or non-stick cooking spray on top of the meatballs.
-Bake for about 20 minutes.
+Lightly spray some olive oil or non-stick cooking spray on top of the meatballs.
+Bake for 20 minutes or until cooked through.

 Spiralize zucchini into noodles and place into a microwavable bowl.
 Microwave the zucchini noodles, covered with a damp paper towel, for 2 minutes (alternatively, you can sauté them with a bit of olive oil).